TomNewton1/wordle-clone-api/README.md

 This is the backend for a Wordle clone built using Django.
 It provides and API endpoint go validate a word provided by the client.

+This API should be run with the following React Frontend: [https://github.com/TomNewton1/wordle-clone](https://github.com/TomNewton1/wordle-clone)

 ## Prerequisites

 - Python 3.10+